 The Episcopalian clergy established it for the education of freed slaves.
 Over time, this Black school has become one of the country's most highly respected private, accredited, coeducational institutions.
 The college's liberal arts department includes programs in business, computer science, teacher education, the natural sciences, mathematics, allied health, interdisciplinary studies, urban, social/international studies, theater and film, adult education, community development, communications, and military science, a required course for all members of the College's distinguished Army ROTC division.

-The College's annual enrollment has recently grown to 1,400 students, about half from North Carolina, the remainder from 37 states, the District of Columbia, the U. S. Virgin Islands, Jamaica, and 30 foreign countries.
+The College's annual enrollment has grown to 1,400 students, about half from North Carolina, the remainder from 37 states, the District of Columbia, the U. S. Virgin Islands, Jamaica, and 30 foreign countries.
 St. Augustine’s consists of nearly 100 dedicated men and women, all capable teachers and scholars.
-Their main campus is over 55 acres with 37 facilities, three of which are registered historic landmarks: Chapel, St. Agnes Hall, and Taylor Hall.
+Their main campus is over 55 acres with 37 facilities and three registered historic landmarks: Chapel, St. Agnes Hall, and Taylor Hall.
 St. Augustine's was the first HBCU in the nation to have its on-campus commercial radio and television stations: WAUG-AM750 and WAUG-TV68, Cable Channel 20.
 They provide a strong liberal arts base for all its students with flexibility.

-They enable their students to make educational and career choices consistent with widening opportunities and the rapidly changing conditions of society too.
+They enable their students to make educational and career choices consistent with widening opportunities and society's rapidly changing conditions.
 While technical skills are highly prized to guarantee students a meaningful role in the marketplace, St. Augustine's also assists students in developing enriched perspectives to deal competently with an increasingly complex, interactive global society.

 Some of St. Augustine's more than 10,000 living alumni are North Carolina State Auditor, the Hon.
 Ralph Campbell, Jr., class of 1968, the first African American elected to that position in this state; George Williams, class of 65, internationally acclaimed track and field coach; Ruby Butler DeMesme, ’69, former assistant secretary of the Air Force (ret.) for manpower, installations, and environment; and Hannah Diggs Atkins, ’43, first African American woman elected to the Oklahoma House of Representatives (1968-1980).